Free cookie consent management tool by TermsFeed Record-Level Security [Data Fabric]

 About record-level security

-By default, any user with Viewer permissions in the record type can see all available records.
-However, your enterprise may have more strict guidelines around who can see which data.
+By default, any user with Viewer permission to the record type can see all available records.
+However, your organization may have more strict guidelines around who can see which data.

 For example, in a support case application, administrators should be able to see all cases, but support engineers should only see their assigned cases, and account managers should only see cases related to their customers.

-You can configure record-level security on your record types using one of the following options:
+To configure record-level security, use one of the following options:

 • Security rules: Allows you to configure even your most complex security requirements using a simple and easy-to-maintain experience.